 they new all about this Quad 4 problem!
 They called this part the battle ship (Available on the right) because the

 gray plastic housing held upside down looks like a battle ship.
 Yes replacement parts are white.

 It sounds to me you are having the same problem causing your grand am to run rough.
 When I replaced my coil housing I also replaced my boots the dealer called it a boot kit.
 These parts are rubber and exposed to tremendous heat that can make them brittle and weak.

-Sorry I do not remember prices because this all happened 4 years ago.
-But I will never forget the battle ship!
+Sorry I don't remember the prices, because this all happened 4 years ago.
+However, I will never forget the battle ship.
 Note: Your newer quad 4 2.4L may have a slightly different set up?
 You may want to take a look at all-data for Technical bulletins and diagnostic steps for other Quad 4 problems, there are plenty.

 Mitchell and all Data both have factory technical updates for mechanics and offer a